 What happens to your assets when you are bankrupt?

 Assets that are safe*

-- household goods of reasonable value, like furniture, a television and a computer
+- ordinary household goods such as furniture, a television and a computer

 - up to $1,000 in bank accounts (deemed to be for living expenses)